-- Maintain the Status Quo -The applicant states that maintaining the status quo is not an effective alternative due to the lack of capacity at the facility to meet the need of patients choosing to dialyze at the BMA of Raleigh facility. - Apply for More Stations The applicant states it considered applying for more than six stations but rejected the alternative because the physical plant is limited to 50 stations.
+• Maintain the Status Quo -The applicant states that maintaining the status quo is not an effective alternative due to the fact that BMA Wake is already operating above 100 percent of capacity.

-Relocate Stations from an Existing BMA Facility - The applicant states it considered relocating stations from an existing BMA facility but rejected that alternative because the other BMA facilities in Wake County are currently well-utilized or, based on recent trends, will be fully utilized in the near future.
+- Apply for More Than Six Stations The applicant states it considered applying for more than six stations but rejected the alternative because the physical plant is limited to 50 stations. - Relocate Stations from an Existing BMA Facility The applicant states it considered relocating stations from an existing BMA facility but rejected that alternative because the other BMA facilities in Wake County are currently well-utilized or, based on recent trends, will be fully utilized in the near future.